archimedes64/OneiroDump/README.md

 # OneiroDump

 A C# cli tool that makes the process of documenting data related to sleep and dreams easier.

+# Features
+- Asks questions from a configurable questionnaire (yaml)
+- Saves answers to the path provided
+- Six Question Types:
+    - YesNo: Answer must be Yes or No. Can ask sub questions depending on the answer
+    - Int: Answer must be an whole number.
+Can be defined to have a set range of valid numbers
+    - Float: Answer must be a number.
+Like ints, can be defined to have a set range of valid numberse
+    - String: Answer is a string
+    - Time: Answer is a string that represents the time using the 24 hour clock (ex: "13:00")
+    - Enum: Answer must be one of the defined possible answers

-# In Progress
+# TODO:

-You stumbled upon this project at the beginning of its development, so it is currently not in a usable state.
-This is for personal use, but it will be configurable using yaml if you want to adapt for your own use.
-I am using this program for a final project, so I can not accept any commits or pull requests until April 27th.
-The project should be usable by then.
+This project is being actively developed, meaning there are a few plans for the future.

+- Saving to a sql database
+- Fitbit integration (optional, of course)
+- Improved formatting for the outputted files

 # Dependencies